 History: A subacute onset of confusion may represent delirium and should trigger the search for intoxication, infection, or metabolic derangement (Chap.
 18).
 An elderly person with slowly progressive memory loss over several years is likely to have Alzheimer’s disease (AD).
 A change in personality, disinhibition, gain of weight, or compulsive eating suggests frontotemporal dementia (FTD), not AD; apathy, loss of executive function, progressive abnormalities in speech, or relative sparing of memory or visuospatial abilities also suggests FTD.
 Dementia with Lewy bodies (DLB) is suggested by the early presence of visual hallucinations, parkinsonism, tendency to delirium, sensitivity to psychoactive medications, or a REM behavior disorder (RBD, the loss of skeletal muscle paralysis during dreaming).

 A history of stroke suggests vascular dementia, which may also occur with hypertension, atrial fibrillation, peripheral vascular disease, and diabetes.
 Rapid progression of dementia with myoclonus suggests a prion disease such as Creutzfeldt-Jakob disease (CJD).
 A rapidly progressive dementia with psychiatric symptoms and seizures suggests paraneoplastic encephalitis associated with NMDA receptor antibodies; affected pts are often young women with ovarian teratoma (Chap.
 79).
 Gait disturbance is prominent with vascular dementia, Parkinson’s disease, DLB, or normal-pressure hydrocephalus.
 Multiple sex partners or IV drug use should trigger search for an infection, especially HIV or syphilis.
-A history of head trauma ...
+A history ...